Understand the benefits of in-demand careers and explore Australia's fastest growing industries.

 Along with the growing populations mentioned earlier, more Australians need homes and to build communities with schools, leisure centres and many other facilities.
 After all, from an economic perspective, Australia is a very young country compared to other nations.
 This creates a demand for more construction and engineering work to be done.

-Australia is on most people’s travel bucket list.
+Australia is a common addition to most people’s travel bucket list.
 From unspoiled white beaches and clear water to exciting cities and outback exploration, there is so much to see and do in Australia.
 This means the tourism industry is always booming and continues to grow year on year.

-Despite a temporary hiatus after COVID and travel restrictions, the tourism industry is certain to expand once again.
+Despite a temporary hiatus after the pandemic, the tourism industry is booming once again.
 This means there are lots of Australian jobs in accommodation, tours (especially near the reefs!) and transport.

-You can enrol to our culture and tourism course, to understand the main definitions and concepts of cultural tourism and progress in the sector that is meant to grow again.
+You can enrol in our culture and tourism course to understand the main definitions and concepts of cultural tourism and progress in the sector that is meant to grow again.